renebarto/baremetal/doc/tutorials/17-unit-tests.md

 ### Update application code {#TUTORIAL_17_UNIT_TESTS_CREATING_THE_UNITTEST_LIBRARY__STEP_1_UPDATE_APPLICATION_CODE}

 Let's start using the class we just created.
-We'll add a simple test case by declaring and implementing a class derived from `Testbase`.
+We'll add a simple test case by declaring and implementing a class derived from `TestBase`.
 Update the file `code/applications/demo/src/main.cpp`

 ```cpp